 One of the fundamental principles of finance is the concept that $1 today is more valuable than $1 a year from now.
 The reason for this is two-fold.
 First, due to the destructive force of inflation, a dollar likely will not go as far in the future.
 Second, if I have the dollar in my hand today, I can invest it and earn a return in the form of dividends, interest or capital gains.

-The best money advice anyone can ever give you is to firmly establish this time value of money concept in your head.
+The best money advice anyone can ever give you is to firmly establish this concept of the time value of money in your head.
 The key to financial prosperity is realizing the potential value of every dollar that comes into your hands.
-In fact, I think of cash as a seed – you can either eat it (spend it) or invest it (sow it).
+In fact, I think of cash as a seed—you can either eat it (spend it) or invest it (sow it).

 To help illustrate this point, let’s assume you find a $20 bill on the side of the road.
 You are faced with two potential uses: you can stick the money in your tax-free retirement account or take yourself out to dinner.
 “It’s only twenty bucks!” you say to yourself and opt for the dinner.
 In reality, you are spending far more.
 Using one of the time value of money formulas, we can calculate the real economic cost of not investing the cash.